-WRI’s analysis and convening supports the development of transformational low-carbon clubs—smaller groups of countries serious about combatting climate change that will drive emissions reductions and complement the multilateral UN climate regime.
+WRI’s analysis and outreach supports the development of transformational low-carbon clubs—smaller groups of countries serious about combating climate change—that will drive emissions reductions and complement the multilateral UN climate regime.

-This project aims to support a new kind of international cooperation among a smaller group of countries that are willing to lead on the transformation to a low-carbon economy.
-We call these groups transformational low-carbon clubs or “2 degrees clubs,” named after their commitment to limit emissions so that global temperatures rise no more than two degrees Celsius above pre-industrial temperatures.
+This project aims to support a new kind of international cooperation among smaller groups of countries that are willing to lead on the transformation to a low-carbon economy.
+We call these groups transformational low-carbon clubs or “2 degrees clubs,” in reference to their commitment to limit emissions so that global temperatures rise no more than two degrees Celsius above pre-industrial temperatures.
 They are different from existing clubs, partnerships, and initiatives because they combine an ambitious vision, clear criteria for membership, and concrete activities that lead to significant economic benefits for the club members.
-These low-carbon clubs will set a successful example of a low-to zero-carbon development pathway consistent with reaching the two degree target.
-The clubs will demonstrate that this pathway is feasible and creates development, as well as economic and security benefits.
-They will drive down the cost of necessary technologies and demonstrate the viability of new approaches.
-Thus, clubs will lead to replication in other countries and ultimately catalyze higher ambition in the multilateral regime.
+These low-carbon clubs could potentially demonstrate successful examples of low-to zero-carbon development pathways consistent with reaching the two degree target while fostering development, economic growth, and security benefits.
+Such examples could be replicated globally and ultimately catalyze higher ambition in the multilateral climate regime.

 This project works on several aspects of low-carbon clubs:

-Understand the role clubs could play in a future international climate regime and develop options for linking clubs with the United Nations Framework Convention on Climate Change (UNFCCC).
+• Understand the role that clubs could play within the United Nations Framework Convention on Climate Change (UNFCCC).

-Support the development of truly transformational low-carbon clubs by proposing new clubs, refining these ideas with input from interested stakeholders and government officials, and analyzing potential benefits for member countries.
-We currently focus on the potential for transformational clubs in the areas of promoting renewable energy and reducing methane emissions.
+• Support the development of truly transformational low-carbon clubs by proposing new clubs, refining ideas with input from interested stakeholders and government officials, and analyzing potential benefits for member countries.